Frequently asked questions

 Parking and Transportation Services is located in room 314 of the South Campus Facilities building (west side), behind the Bookie.
 We are open from 7:30 a.m. until 6:30 p.m., Monday through Thursday and 8:00 a.m. until 5:00 pm on Fridays.

 Permits are not valid in metered areas.
 If you park at a meter, you must feed the meter for as long as you park.
-You cannot “stuff” the meter with more change than the maximum time limit (i.e., two quarters will not give you an hour if the maximum time is 30 minutes).
-The metered areas are enforced rigorously; an expired 30-minute meter, for example, can receive a parking violation every half hour.
-Specific rates and enforcement times are posted on each meter: be sure to read them.
+Meters are good for up to 5 hours.
+The metered areas are enforced rigorously.
+Specific rates and enforcement times are posted on each meter: be sure to read meters.
 Meters are enforced at all hours.

 Motorcycles need permits to park on campus.
 Motorcyclists are allowed to park in any parking lot provided that they have the appropriate parking pass.